Nikon P1000 vs Sony A9 II

 Studio photographers will appreciate that the Sony A9 II (unlike the P1000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the P1000 and the A9 II are recent models that are part of the current product line-up.
 The P1000 replaced the earlier Nikon P900, while the A9 II followed on from the Sony A9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the P1000 and A9 II can be found, respectively, in the Nikon P1000 Manual (free pdf) or the online Sony A9 II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon P1000 and the Sony A9 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.